The U.S. Embassy’s ability to provide consular services in many parts of the country is limited by the current security situation.

 Avoid demonstrations and large gatherings, continuously assess your surroundings, and evaluate your personal level of safety.
 Remember that the government may use force and live fire in response to demonstrations, and that even gatherings intended to be peaceful can be met with a violent response or turn violent without warning.
 U.S. citizens in Ethiopia should monitor their security situation and have contingency plans in place in case you need to depart suddenly.

 U.S. government personnel are restricted from personal travel to many regions in Ethiopia, including Oromia, Amhara, Somali and Gambella states, southern Ethiopia near the Ethiopian/Kenyan border, and the area near the Ethiopia/Eritrea border.
 Work-related travel is being approved on a case-by-case basis.
 U.S. government personnel may travel to and within Addis Ababa without restrictions.
 For additional information related to the regional al-Shabaab threat, banditry, and other security concerns, see the Safety and Security section of the Country Specific Information for Ethiopia.

 Due to the unpredictability of communication in the country, the Department of State strongly advises U.S. citizens to register your mobile number with the U.S. Embassy to receive security information via text or SMS, in addition to enrolling in the Smart Traveler Enrollment Program (STEP).

 For further information:

-- See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Tunisia.
+- See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Ethiopia.